pytroll/pyorbital/doc/source/index.rst

 Installation
 ------------
-Pyorbital comes with a file platforms.txt that maps satellite name to NORAD identifier.
+Pyorbital comes with a file platforms.txt that maps a satellite name to the NORAD identifier.
-This file needs to be copied to the appropriate satpy etc directory ($PPP_CONFIG_DIR).
+This file needs to be copied to the appropriate config directory ($PYORBITAL_CONFIG_PATH).
 It is wise to check it contains your satellites of interest.
 The NORAD identifier can be found as the first number of each line in the Two-Line Elements (eg. from celestrak).